 Who are we?

 Creators Legal is the first and only legal platform for content creators.
-It is made for content creators to get simple, straightforward, and trustworthy contracts in a fast, easy-to-use platform.
+That’s to say, it is made for content creators to get simple, straightforward, and trustworthy contracts.
+All in a fast, easy-to-use platform.

 Also explore: The Content Creator’s Guide to Non-disclosure Agreements, Part 1